0xPolygonHermez/zkevm-comms-protocol/README.md

 }
 ```

 This channel will be open until the client decides to close it.
-In this way, the client can continue requesting proofs by sending the message `L2Txs`.
+In this way, the client can continue requesting proofs by sending the message `Batch`.

 ### Cancel
 If the previous channel is closed and the server has calculated a test, the client can cancel it with this call.